jaegertracing/documentation/content/_client_libs/client-libraries.md

 ### Migration to OpenTelemetry

-The OpenTelemetry project is working on publishing the migration guides from OpenTracing API to OpenTelemetry SDKs via OpenTracing bridges/shims.
-There may be different levels of maturity and features in the SDKs.
+The OpenTelemetry project [published a migration guide](https://opentelemetry.io/docs/migration/opentracing/) from the OpenTracing APIs to the OpenTelemetry SDKs via the OpenTracing bridges/shims.
+There may be different levels of maturity and features in different OpenTelemetry SDKs.
 We will keep updating the information below as more of it becomes available.

 #### Baggage support